 Second master’s degree seeking students will be reviewed as graduate students for Satisfactory Academic Progress purposes.
 They will be allowed a total of 70 graduate hours, including all accepted graduate hours.

-All second degree seeking students must meet all components of SAP to receive financial aid.
+All second degree-seeking students must meet all components of SAP to receive financial aid.

 All undergraduate coursework is considered when calculating completion ratio and GPA for second degree seeking students.

-Third or More Degrees
+Three or More Degrees

 Students seeking a third bachelor’s degree are not eligible for federal financial aid